wixtoolset/web/src/Docusaurus/docs/about/index.md

 ---
-sidebar_position: 1
+sidebar_position: 10
 ---

-# About the WiX toolset
+# About

-The WiX toolset lets developers create installers for Windows Installer, the Windows installation engine.
+The WiX Toolset lets developers create installers for Windows Installer, the Windows installation engine.

 * The core of WiX is a set of build tools that build Windows Installer packages